Kate-Willett/HadISDH_Marine_Build/README.md

 Add code to assess uncertainties in the hourly data: rounding, measurement, height bias adjustment, instrument type adjustment.

-Add code to grid the data.
+Add code to grid the data: THIS IS NOT SO SIMPLE!
+- first grid to closest 3 hourly (00, 03....21) 1by1s (most likely using the anomalies) - could use winsorising or median?
+- average time first in the 1by1s
+- average dailies to 5by5s

 Add code to assess climatological uncertainties at the gridbox scale